baojianzhou/graph-sto-iht/readme.txt

 To generate results of Table 2, 3, 4, 5, run:
             python exp_bc_run.py show_test

-Some programs above, will spend a lot of time if you only use 4 cpus.
-A better way is to test them on 10 trials.
-Therefore, all 50 could be change to 10.
+Some programs above are time-cost if you only use 4 cpus.
+A better way is to test them on 10 trials by replacing 50 with 10.
 After above steps, you should be exactly reproduce our results reported in our paper.
 If you cannot reproduce the results pleased email: --@--.
 ------------------------------------------------------------------------------